yellowstonegames/SquidLib/README.md

 ### Math Toolkit
 -   Custom extension(s) of Random allows drop-in replacement with added features
+  -   LightRNG, which is a SplitMix64 RNG, and is the default for much of the library
+    -   LightRNG can skip ahead or behind in its generated sequence, and it's one of the faster RNGs here
+  -   ThrustRNG is significantly faster than LightRNG and passes many statistical tests, though issues can be found when someone can analyze more than 10GB of its random data
+  -   ThrustAltRNG is a slower variant on ThrustRNG (still very fast) that has much higher quality (issues would be found at more than 1TB instead of 10GB).
-  -   XorRNG, which is a XorShift128+ RNG
+  -   XorRNG, which is a XorShift128+ RNG, with a much larger period than LightRNG and comparable speed
-  -   XoRoRNG, which is a xoroshiro128+ RNG using a very recently-published algorithm
+  -   XoRoRNG, which is a xoroshiro128+ RNG using a recently-published algorithm
     -   XoRoRNG is very fast and has good properties for heavy usage
-  -   LightRNG, which is a SplitMix64 RNG
-    -   LightRNG can skip ahead or behind in its generated sequence, and it's one of the fastest of the RNGs here, in a virtual tie with XoRoRNG, just behind ThunderRNG
+  -   MersenneTwister, which is an old standard that isn't especially fast but takes an impossibly huge amount of time to cycle through its full period
-  -   LongPeriodRNG, which is a XorShift1024* RNG (it preferred to replace MersenneTwister for applications like shuffling large sequences, and is much faster)
+  -   LongPeriodRNG, which is a XorShift1024*phi RNG; it is a good choice to replace MersenneTwister for applications like shuffling large sequences
   -   PermutedRNG is fairly fast (not quite as fast as LightRNG), but has potential statistical advantages
-    -   The variant on PermutedRNG called PintRNG is optimized for environments with poor 64-bit math, like GWT
-  -   ThunderRNG has somewhat poor statistical properties and period, but is the fastest RNG we have here
+  -   ThunderRNG has somewhat poor statistical properties and period, but ~is~ was the fastest RNG we have here
+  -   With even worse statistical properties and even better speed than ThunderRNG, LapRNG is very fast but very low-quality.
   -   IsaacRNG implements the ISAAC cipher as an RNG, which is pretty much the closest thing we have to a secure random number generator, but is much faster than the JDK's SecureRandom
   -   DharmaRNG can be used to make more or less "lucky" RNGs that skew towards high or low results
   -   So can EditRNG, but EditRNG also allows tweaking the "centrality" of the numbers it generates, and has an easier-to-understand expected average (recommended for luck alteration in RNGs)